LivingInSyn/ssrf-lab/c3/iconserver/apidoc.md

 ```

 ### Request Arguments
-The Put request takes a single argument `icon_path` which is a path relative to `livinginsyn.com`
+The Put request takes a single argument `icon_path` which is a path returned by the `iconlist` API

 ### Return Value
 This API returns the user_id and the contents of the file at `icon_path` base64 encoded